olvap80/deferpp/README.md

 # Deferpp (Defer++) Go-like DEFER construction for C++ (execute code on scope exit)

-Simple, lightweight, header only, quick and portable Go-like DEFER construction for C++11 and above, implemented in standard C++11 but without involving std::function (and without any dependencies at all).
+Simple, lightweight, header only, quick and portable Go-like DEFER construction for C++11 and above, implemented in standard C++11 (but without involving std::function and without any dependencies at all!)

 Intended to be quick alternative for RAII: to ensure cleanup code is called when scope is exited, so that one does not need to write RAII wrapper